Mare's Leg: Handgun

 In 2005, J.B.
 Custom began marketing a "1892 Mares Leg Lever Action Pistol".
 This pistol is a fully functional copy of Randall's weapon, available in a number of calibers.
 Since they are newly manufactured as pistols and sold subject to handgun regulations, rather than cut down rifles, they avoid legal difficulties.
 Like the original weapon, the J.B.
 Custom version has a 12-inch (30 cm) barrel, and an overall length of 24 inches (61 cm).

 The pistol was available in .45 Colt, .44-40 Winchester, and .38-40 Winchester.
 Early promotional material specified a limited production run of 50 units based on the number of available 1892 actions that could be used legally.
 Later versions of the weapons use a slightly different action that while not exactly like the 1892 model, cycles more reliably, and is commercially available.
 This version is available in .44 Magnum, and .357 Magnum.

 In 2008, Legacy Sports International introduced their version of the Mare's Leg, made by Chiappa Firearms, in Italy, imported for Legacy, and sold under the brand name "Puma".
 This Puma 92 pistol is named the Bounty Hunter.
 It is available in several calibers including; .44 Magnum, .45 Colt, and .44-40.
 With a 12-inch (30 cm) barrel, no shoulder stock, and a receiver that has never been built into a rifle, it is considered a pistol by the ATF.

 In 2010 Rossi Firearms began offering a Mare's Leg under the name "Ranch Hand".
 The Rossi version is chambered in .45 Colt, .44 Magnum/.44 Special, and .357 Magnum/.38 Special.
 The Rossi Ranch Hand is manufactured by Taurus in Brazil.

+Chiappa Firearms currently (as of January 2025) sells Mare's Legs in both the original 9-inch barrel and 12-inch barrel length variants.
+Available calibers are the original .44-40, as well as .44 Magnum, .45 Colt, and .357 Magnum.

 Henry Repeating Arms manufactures two versions of the Mare's Leg.
 The rimfire model has a blued receiver and barrel and chambers .22 Long Rifle, .22 Long, and .22 Short.
 The centerfire model has a brass receiver and blued barrel and is available in .357 Mag, .44 Mag, and .45 Colt.
-Recently Henry Repeating Arms has added another rimfire version chambered in 22 WMR aka 22 Magnum.
+Recently, Henry Repeating Arms has added another rimfire version chambered in 22 WMR, aka .22 Magnum.